GoddessDianaPub/Infinidant-task/README.md

 in order to create a VM with all the configurations.

-I would improve the code not to have the public key within the config file, i would pass the key in a safer way.
+I would improve the code by not to save the public key within the config file, i would pass the key in a safer way.

 Please clone the repo and follow the instructions bellow: